vaamonde/dell-linuxmint/software/01-virtualbox.md

 #OBSERVAÇÃO IMPORTANTE: conforme relatos no Canal do YouTUBE do Bora para Prática, no Linux Mint versão
 #21.x é mostrado a seguinte mensagem de falha quando você utiliza o comando: sudo virt-host-validate.
 #Conforme vários relatos nos fórum do Linux Mint e do Ubuntu esse erro está associado a versão do Cgroup
-#utilizado no Ubuntu 22.04.x que é a base do Linux Mint 21.x.
+#utilizado no Ubuntu 22.04.x que é a base do Linux Mint 21.x. e do Ubuntu 24.04.x que é a base do 22.x

 #LXC: Checking for cgroup 'freezer' controller support FAIL (Enable 'freezer' in kernel Kconfig file or
 #mount/enable cgroup controller in your system)